hywel/hywel.github.io/contact/index.md

 Otherwise contact me via [twitter](https://www.twitter.com) or [g+](https://plus.google.com) using the icons below.

-Fine print: All the usual disclaimers apply to the content of this site: all views are my own and do not represent that of my affiliated.
+Fine print: All the usual disclaimers apply to the content of this site: all views are my own and do not represent that of my affiliated organisations or institutions.

 <ul class="post-list">